- As low as $2,742/Night

 On the second floor, you will find a king bedroom with ensuite, two queen bedrooms with ensuites, two twin bedrooms with ensuites, a TV room and another full bath.

 Please note this property is located between a swimmable beach and a non-swimmable inlet area.
 The inlet area can be very deep and has a dangerously strong current.
 It is strongly advised not to swim in this area.
 Guests should use caution as they approach the zone from swimmable to non swimmable.
-To be safe, we suggest walking northeast numerous homes down to appreciate swimming in the ocean.
+To be safe, we suggest walking northeast numerous homes down to savor swimming in the ocean.

 About the Area